-How long have you been living there and how did you originally find it?
+MCH: How long have you been living there and how did you originally find it?

-We just crossed the five year mark this April.
+ALEX: We just crossed the five year mark this April.
 I was bidding on another original house that was in foreclosure and stumbled upon it while I was in town and luckily had built up a rapport as a preservationist with the listing agent and neighbour Eiko Nobel.

-Did you know about A. Quincy Jones and his work before buying the house?
+MCH: Did you know about A. Quincy Jones and his work before buying the house?

-Yes, I had read Cory Buckner’s book and had contacted her that I wanted to work with her to restore the next one that hit the market.
+ALEX: Yes, I had read Cory Buckner’s book and had contacted her that I wanted to work with her to restore the next one that hit the market.

-Why did you choose architect Cory Buckner for the renovation and which were your initial requests?
+MCH: Why did you choose architect Cory Buckner for the renovation and which were your initial requests?

-Cory wrote the book on A. Quincy Jones (and now on Crestwood Hills as well), but aside from being the world leading expert, she is just amazing to work with, has a great eye and gives neighbourhood discounts!
+ALEX: Cory wrote the book on A. Quincy Jones (and now on Crestwood Hills as well), but aside from being the world leading expert, she is just amazing to work with, has a great eye and gives neighbourhood discounts!
 Initially we were focused on fixing what was broken, modernizing the kitchens and baths, but after a month of living in the house as it was the nostalgia infected us and we opted for a turnkey 1950 museum quality restoration.
 It can get obsessive.

-Your house also features some beautiful Mid-century Modern pieces that you chose.
+MCH: Your house also features some beautiful Mid-century Modern pieces that you chose.
 Where did you buy them and what inspired you for the interiors?

-Mostly on eBay.
+ALEX: Mostly on eBay.
 We made the mistake of going after deal after deal on original items that were being shed during the financial downturn with no real plan in mind.
 Luckily we found Sarah Gilbert who helped us organize our collection.

 We were really intent on gathering Eero Saarinen pieces because he designed the St. Louis Arch, and is our favorite architect.

-Which architectural features of the house do you enjoy the most?
+MCH: Last, but not least, which architectural features of the house do you enjoy the most?

 It’s so funny seeing these stucco boxes dotting the hillsides with their tiny windows.
 I know their air-conditioning is on full blast and all we do, instead, is slide open a door or window enjoying the best views in the world of the Santa Monica Mountains, Catalina, Santa Barbara Island, Santa Monica Bay, Palos Verdes and the city lights down to Long Beach when its clear.